 Uses in Food Preparation

-The berries are commonly used to make a jelly that is good served with cheese, lamb or game.
-They can also be used in making jams, wine and liqueurs.
+The berries are commonly used to make a good jelly served with cheese, lamb, or game.
+They can also be used in making jams, wine, and liqueurs.

-Rowan berries contain high levels of vitamin C and fibre and boast excellent antioxidant content.
-They contain anthocyanins, tannins, polyphenolic compounds, and flavonols including quercetin and rutin.
-The tiny berries are believed to have anti-cancer and immune-boosting properties, as well as facilitating digestion by bulking up the stool.
+Rowan berries contain high levels of vitamin C and fiber and boast excellent antioxidant content.
+They contain anthocyanins, tannins, polyphenolic compounds, and flavanols, including quercetin and rutin.
+The tiny berries are believed to have anti-cancer and immune-boosting properties and facilitate digestion by bulking up the stool.

 In traditional medicine, rowan berry juice was used to reduce inflammation of the respiratory tract, improve sore throats and relieve congestion.